ziglang/www.ziglang.org/content/learn/build-system.en.md

     └── hello.exe
 ```

+### Options for Conditional Compilation

+To pass options from the build script and into the project's Zig code, use
+the `Options` step.

+{{< zigdoctest "assets/zig-code/build-system/conditional-compilation/app.zig" >}}
+{{< zigdoctest "assets/zig-code/build-system/conditional-compilation/build.zig" >}}

+In this example, the data provided by `@import("config")` is comptime-known,
+preventing the `@compileError` from triggering.
+If we had passed `-Dversion=0.2.3`
+or omitted the option, then we would have seen the compilation of app.zig fail with
+the "too old" error.

 ### Static Library

 This build script creates a static library from Zig code, and then also an